plone/documentation/docs/i18n-l10n/translating-text-strings.md

 You will need to provide your translations in those `domain.po` files.

-If you add new strings in your package, you will only need to run the `update.sh` script to update all language files with the new strings or remove the old ones.
+If you add, update, or remove strings in your package, you will need to run only the `update.sh` script to update all language files.

-You also need to have the following ZCML entry to signal Plone that the files stored in the `locales` folder follow the gettext standard and it needs to use them when requesting translated strings:
+You also need to have the following ZCML entry to signal Plone that the files stored in the `locales` folder follow the gettext standard and that it needs to use them when requesting translated strings.

 ```xml
 <configure xmlns:i18n="http://namespaces.zope.org/i18n">